Create Transfer

 string

-6 character ID of the receiving Virtual Asset Service Provider (VASP).
+ID of the receiving Virtual Asset Service Provider (VASP).
+Specifying the beneficiary_vasp_id is not required for self-hosted transfers or VASP-VASP deposit record transfers.
 Example: ABCXYZ

 originator_address